utsav82/email-classi/README.md

 ### Email Fetch and Classify Component

-Handles fetching emails from Gmail and classifying them using OpenAI API.
+Handles fetching emails from Gmail and classifying them using Gemini API.

 ### API Routes